Accessibility Tools

 Dear Lienz !

 We had only recently gotten to know you and the residents better.
 By chance, we were approached by Hansi Kellner at the sports car meeting "Fire on the Asphalt" asking if we would like to participate with our convertibles.
 Some club members from Burgenland quickly decided to drive to the mountains and take part in the great event.
-We were surprised at the beautiful places we were allowed to get to know in Lienz and the surrounding area.
-But not only the area, but we also got to know the particularly nice peoplewith their unique cultural and culinary delights.
+We were surprised to discover what beautiful places we were allowed to get to know in Lienz and its surroundings.
+But not only the area, but we also got to know the particularly nice peopleget to know, with their unique cultural and culinary delights.

 We fell in love with you immediately, because as you know, we lack mountains around Lake Neusiedl!
-We hope to experience the warmth and the joy of being together, the great scenery, and the breathtaking atmosphere again soon.
-Best regards from Burgenland.
+Hopefully we will soon experience the warmth, the shared enjoyment, the great scenery, and the breathtaking atmosphere again.
+Greetings from Burgenland.

 Gerry Hösch & Mitglieder, Burgenland